City Relocation Overview

 Houston, TX

-Houston, TX scores 72/100 (Good) on Your Area Score.
-It is a major U.S. city with a moderately affordable cost profile, a mixed safety profile, and a manageable climate.
+Houston, TX scores 69/100 (Good) on Your Area Score.
+It is a major U.S. city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

-Best for: budget-conscious movers, people who want convenience State: Texas
+Best for: budget-conscious movers, people who want convenience State: TX

 MoveScore